Convex computation of regions of attraction from data using Sums-of-Squares programming: Numerical results

 \section{Numerical results}

-All the simulations in this section were conducted on a laptop with 32GB memory and AMD Ryzen 7 7735U processor.
+All the simulations were conducted on a laptop with 32GB of memory and an AMD Ryzen 7 7735U processor.
 The algorithm was coded using YALMIP~\cite{yalmip}, with MOSEK~\cite{mosek} being the selected solver.